 The T5 AWD model is offered in the same three trim levels with the exact same features.

 The list of standalone options includes metallic paint, parking sensors on both ends, a rear-seat entertainment system, and keyless drive.

 Buyers can also choose from several option packages.
 Notably, the Convenience Package includes a quick-fold passenger seat, a HomeLink transceiver, a cargo cover, a grocery bag holder, a 12-volt power outlet in the trunk, and power-folding headrests.

 The Climate Package brings heated rear seats, a heated windshield, a heated steering wheel, and heated washer nozzles.

 Standard on all XC70s is the automaker's City Safety package, which uses a laser sensor to automatically trigger the brakes at low speeds if a pending impact is detected.
 Other standard safety features include dual front, front side and full-length side curtain airbags in addition to traction and stability control systems, a tire pressure monitoring system and emergency brake assist.

 The XC70's most direct rival is the Audi allroad, which also a luxury wagon masquerading as an SUV.
 Those looking to do large amounts of people or cargo hauling should note that the Audi is a bit smaller than the Volvo.
-Potential buyers should also cross-shop similarly priced premium crossovers such as the Acura MDX, Lexus RX 350 and Lincoln MKX.
+Potential buyers should also cross-shop similarly priced premium crossovers such as the Acura RDX, the BMW X1, and the Lexus NX.